For the Latest Information on COVID-19 in the USA, see:

 Ensure the methodology has been accurately described for statistical analysis.
 Include details and access to original data to verify results.
 Provide confidence levels, and define terms and symbols.
 Include software used.
 In comparative studies, power calculations are usually required.
 In research manuscripts, requiring complex statistics, the advice of an expert statistician should be sought at the design/implementation stage of the study.
 It is appropriate to include statisticians as co-authors.
 Should you have further questions, please contact the managing editor.

-Data sharing and reproducibility and data repositories
+Data Availability Statement (DAS), data sharing, reproducibility and data repositories

-BHTY time stamps all articles, meta data and supplementary research data submitted on the distributed ledger in partnership with Artifacts.ai and provides authors with a custom dashboard to independently manage and add additional research data sets.
 BHTY encourages all authors around the globe to openly share data for purposes of reproducibility.
 BHTY also asks authors and readers to share articles to encourage broadening the sector’s knowledge base.

 BHTY encourages uploading code at Code Ocean, a cloud-based computational reproducibility platform.
 We encourage you to include your code with your manuscript submission for peer review, as well as publish this code to share with all upon article acceptance.